ramene/kubeadm-vagrant/README.md

 kubectl get pods --all-namespaces kubeadm token create
 148a37.736fd53655b767b7
+exit
+exit
---> we need to set this token for KUBETOKEN in our Vagrantfile
+--> we need to set our KUBETOKEN in our Vagrantfile
 ```

 - Spin up the nodes